 UPDATE: In 2015 we will be starting a new Timber rattlesnake radio telemetry project in partnership with the NC Wildlife Resources Commission that will be tracking the movements of 5 adult Timber rattlesnakes in the remote forests of Transylvania and Henderson counties.
 The goal of this project is to locate and protect the denning and high usage areas of this threatened population of greatly misunderstood reptiles.

 Interested in booking Earthshine Nature Programs for a program, party or special event at your school, camp, business, church or home?

 Give Steve O'Neil a call today at

 Earthshine Nature Programs is a 501c3 not for profit organization and a separate entity from Earthshine Discovery Center and Trails Carolina.
-Our staff is 100% volunteer so 100% of all donations are used to cover the operating and materials costs of our in-house and out reach education programing, wildlife science and conservation projects and programs, animal care, wildlife rehabilitation work.
+Our staff is 100% volunteer so 100% of all donations are used to cover the operating and materials costs of our in-house and out reach education programing, wildlife science and conservation projects and programs, animal care and wildlife rehabilitation work.

 Earthshine Nature Programs is a member of GoodSearch.com

 Visit GoodSearch and search or shop to raise money for our projects--Thank You!